IgnjatMarko/D3-Bar-Chart/README.md

 # D3-Bar-Chart
-Visualized Data with a Bar Chart for freeCodeCamp
+Visualized Data with a Bar Chart for freeCodeCamp.
+#Dataset used to complete this project: https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json